-The 13th Annual Winter Lecture Series was a great success!
+The 14th Annual Winter Lecture Series is here!

 Four lectures, January through April, highlight the fascinating life in and around shoreline and marine ecosystems.
 Presentations are free and open to everyone.
 Donations—always welcome—support Friends’ ongoing efforts to provide outstanding educational programming for our community.

 All Lectures will be held at the NW Educational Services District, 1601 R Ave., Anacortes, WA

 Forage Fish in the Southern Salish Sea

 Forage fish species are critical strands in the food web of Salish Sea and they support many other species including salmon, seabirds, and marine mammals.
 Understanding the population dynamics of forage fish is vital if we are to conserve and manage the waters and shorelines of the Salish Sea ecosystem.
 Dr. Todd Sandell will discuss recent studies of forage fish species that are helping fill data gaps that will lead to better understanding, protection, and management of forage fish species, their habitats, and the species that depend on them.